-Barksdale, a Democrat, was the representative for Mississippi's 3rd congressional district from 1859 to 1861.
+Barksdale was the representative for Mississippi’s 3rd congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1853 to Jan 1861, Barksdale missed 532 of 2,220 roll call votes, which is 24.0%.
 This is on par with the median of 24.1% among the lifetime records of representatives serving in Jan 1861.
 The chart below reports missed votes over time.